On this page

 Visit us in the Clinical Services Block at Wellington Regional Hospital.
 Take the purple lifts to Level 8.

-Wellington Regional Hospital maps — Health New Zealand | Te Whatu Ora (external link)
+Wellington Regional Hospital maps — Health New Zealand | Te Whatu Ora (external link).

-Further reading
+Further reading and helpful links

 Refer to this document for guidance on completing your application and meeting the minimum requirements for Māori consultation: